California wrote the book on mediation.

 While there are a few limited options for California couples wishing to involve the courts in their divorce without a full-blown trial, in the areas where we practice, traditional divorce mediation is conducted privately.

-If you chose to mediate privately, you would hire a mediator for divorce in California (like us) typically before you file with the court.
+If you chose to mediate privately, you would hire a mediator for divorce in California (like Joe) typically before you file with the court.

-Together in our mediation session or sessions, we would identify, discuss, negotiate, and come to agreement on all of the issues surrounding your divorce (parenting plan, child support, spousal support, property division) privately, confidentially and without attorneys or litigation.
+With Joe's help and guidance, in your mediation session or sessions, all of the issues surrounding your divorce (parenting plan, child support, spousal support, property division) would be identified, discussed, negotiated and resolved privately, confidentially and without attorneys or litigation.

 On the other hand, if you wanted to mediate your divorce through the California courts, you would be limited to mediating matters of child custody only.

 If you and your spouse disagreed on any financial matters, you'd be on your own to resolve them, or would need to hire a private neutral third party mediator or family law attorney.
 Therefore, mediating through the courts in California is an incomplete mediation solution.

 In California, issues of parenting responsibilities and timesharing must be agreed upon and drafted into the parenting plan.

 The parenting plan covers all aspects of how you will co-parent your children once you’re divorced including where the children will spend nights, weekends, and holidays, (sometimes referred to as physical custody or child custody) as well as how you and your ex will engage in decision making and come to agreement on matters such as education, religion, and medical issues to name but a few.

 Because there is very little guidance for couples on how to create a balanced and effective parenting plan, the help of an experienced and professional mediator to help you through the decision-making process is critical in this very gray area.

 To learn more about how parenting plans work and why they’re the most important issue you’ll face in your divorce, please read: Divorce with Kids: The Importance of a Good Parenting Plan.